 One thought leader brought up the realisation that, although many companies had no idea what to expect in terms of organisational change post-pandemic, many people in leadership were expecting things to sort themselves out – which has been a humbling factor to large organisations, considering the number of employees leaving voluntarily.
 Not communicating with employees or considering their direct needs encourages a disconnect in the workplace, when staying connected and engaged should be the main goal.

 A workplace supporting a human-centric design can be created through multi-purpose furnishing, efficient use of space, and technology that automates manual tasks.
-Specialising in virtual receptions and smart lockers, Vpod designs solutions with a consultative approach to make workplaces easier to use, while enhancing the end-to-end experience in physical space.
+Specialising in virtual receptions and smart lockers, Vpod designs smart solutions and takes a consultative approach to make workplaces easier to use, all while enhancing the end-to-end experience in physical space.

 Understanding the usage of space as people work flexibly will help organisations keep track of employee office habits, and where costs and procedural complexities can be cut to save money and time.
 This will help ensure ongoing productivity and engagement whilst making the most out of the physical workspace, for the best human-centric work experience.